CarCareTruth Score

 TL;DR Methanol-based windshield deicer with a health-driven DANGER signal word: toxic by ingestion, skin contact, and inhalation, with organ damage to CNS and optic nerve.
 Wear gloves, goggles, and respiratory protection.
 The 32 oz trigger spray offers economy, but this is a last-resort pick over safer IPA-based alternatives.

 Splash Red Hot De-Icer is a methanol-based trigger spray in a 32 oz pump bottle.
-The formula suppresses ice below typical winter temperatures on windshield glass and wiper blades; review data is limited (67 ratings) with no confirmed cold-climate performance at extreme cold.
+The formula suppresses ice below typical winter temperatures on windshield glass and wiper blades; the review base is still thin, with no confirmed cold-climate performance at extreme cold.
 The 32 oz bottle beats most 16-22 oz aerosol peers on coverage economy; methanol evaporates cleanly with no residue concerns.

 Skip it if an IPA-based alternative is available; those products score 7.7-9.3 on health versus 1.0 here.
 The 32 oz pump format suits buyers who go through deicer quickly, but only with full PPE: gloves, eye protection, and a respirator.
 Anyone without PPE should choose an IPA-based deicer instead.